 “Lead with value”.
 Dependent on how closely you follow me on social media, how often you read my blogs and whether you join our weekly Live Lunch show on a Thursday, you might be bored of hearing me use that phrase!
-Yesterday, I was asked what that meant and how I did it.
+Recently, I was asked what that meant and how I did it.
 I was a little surprised at the question, but of course happy to answer!

 What does it mean to lead with value from a marketing perspective?